WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 The Silent Scream (1980)

-I never really wanted to see The Silent Scream.
-The sound of the title alone was uber-cheesy with a hint of forced sophistication but seeing that I run this labor of fan-hood love of a site, I took a chance and watched it some night ago with little idea what it was about.
-In a fair twist, came to enjoy this psycho-drama while nitpicking on a few details.
+I never really wanted to see The Silent Scream (1980).
+The sound of the title alone is uber-cheesy with a hint of forced sophistication but, seeing that I run this labor of fan-hood love of a site, I took a chance and watched it some night ago with little idea what it's about.
+In a fair twist, I came to enjoy this psycho-drama, all the while nitpicking on a few details.

-Scotty Parker (Rebecca Balding) is a transfer student who finds her only hope for a campus accommodation is at Timber Cove Road, where a beautiful yet gothic looking house overlooks the tiding waters, owned by a geeky teenage boy and his mother.
-With the company of three other students, Parker begins to take notice strange things around the house, not knowing that overlooking its near-rotten state, deep in the attic, a figure with a large kitchen knife has ripped through the wooden boards that kept it prisoner for so long.
+Scotty Parker (Rebecca Balding) is a transfer student who finds her only hope for campus accommodation is at Timber Cove Road, where a beautiful yet gothic-looking house overlooks the tiding waters, owned by a geeky teenage boy and his mother.
+With the company of three other students, Parker begins to take notice strange things around the abode, not knowing that within this near-rotten estate, deep in the attic, a figure with a large kitchen knife has ripped through the wooden boards that kept it prisoner for so long.
 As soon as it got out, the bodycount starts...

-While it had a high-class feel to it, Silent Scream was more in touch with the likes of gothic set-pieces such as Psycho (1960), Fulci's House By The Cemetery (with lesser extent), or even the superior The Unseen (1980), with just as much take on the teen-slasher as many others that came on its decade.
+While it has a high-class feel to it, Silent Scream (1980) was more in touch with the likes of gothic set-pieces such as Psycho (1960), Fulci's House By The Cemetery (1981), or even the superior The Unseen (1980), with just as much take on the teen-slasher as many others titles during its time.

-Sadly, the cliches of the plot is momentously tired and the usual get-up of a twist in the middle was a certified presence.
-I do come to appreciate its humble atmospheric feel; the creaky floorboards and the use of shadowed corners had the film's mood purposely straight with zero cheese, which is something I can applaud as its not everyday I get to see a slasher film that stays true to its purpose to scare.
-The opening itself was a view-getter for me, got me watching the moment them cops inches away in slow-mo to an apparently hinted conclusion.
+Sadly, the clichés of the plot is momentously tired and the usual get-up of a twist in the middle was a certified presence.
+I do come to appreciate its humble atmospheric feel; the creaky floorboards and the use of shadowed corners has the film's mood purposely straight with zero cheese, which is something I can applaud for as it's not everyday I get to see a slasher film that stays true to its purpose to scare.
+The opening itself is a view-getter for me, got me watching the moment them cops inch away in slow-mo to an apparently hinted conclusion.
 Ironically for a slasher, the count in this is low when it comes to the actual murders (not counting the ones in the climax, there's around two stalk-and-slash worthy moments), but they're jolty enough to keep a fan satisfied.

 So does this make it a good film to watch?
 Yes.
 And Am I a fan now?
 Hardly.
-While the heart is in it's bloody place, it didn't really raise much of a bar for my viewings.
-Still, it's not the usual get-together for me to see a half-way decent cult film, so I think I'm just happy enough to at least had seen it.
+While the heart is in its bloody place, it didn't really raise much of a bar for my viewings.
+Still, it's a half-way decent cult film, so I think I'm just happy enough to at least have seen it.

 1 male knifed to death